Mohd Husaimi Hussin

-Mohd Husaimi bin Hussin (born 28 May 1974) is a Malaysian politician who has served as Deputy Member of the Terengganu State Executive Council (EXCO) in the Perikatan Nasional (PN) administration under Menteri Besar Ahmad Samsuri Mokhtar and Member Mohd Nurkhuzaini Ab Rahman as well as Member of the Terengganu State Legislative Assembly (MLA) for Hulu Besut since August 2023.
+Mohd Husaimi bin Hussin (born 28 May 1974) is a Malaysian politician who has served as a Deputy Member of the Terengganu State Executive Council (EXCO) in the Perikatan Nasional (PN) administration under Menteri Besar Ahmad Samsuri Mokhtar and Member Mohd Nurkhuzaini Ab Rahman as well as Member of the Terengganu State Legislative Assembly (MLA) for Hulu Besut since August 2023.
 He is a member of the Malaysian United Indigenous Party (BERSATU), a component party of the PN coalition.